13 AdTech Recruiters With Deep Industry Expertise

 Nationality: American

-Lauren launched Lotka & Co. in 2017 as a boutique executive search consultancy for brand marketers.
+Lauren launched Lotka & Co. in 2017 as a boutique executive-search consultancy for brand marketers, and her small team has built leadership benches for The North Face, Google, Burton, and Timberland.

-- LinkedIn: Lauren Lotka
+- Linkedin: Lauren Lotka

 Josh Marmer